n3rd3x3/n3rd3x3/README.md

 # About me
 Hello!
-I am Emma, also known as nerd, n3rd, n3rd3x3, etc.
+I am n3rd3x3, also known as nerd, n3rd, etc.
 I enjoy mostly backend, as well as developing and modifying android apps.
 I mostly code in C#, node.js, and java.

 ## Find/contact me: